The film for which Will Smith chose a Mendoza wine – Come and see

 /End Embed Code/

-Among all the pearls left by that filming, one curious story it is that of a Mendoza wine that Smith chose for one of the scenes that surprised the owners of the winery.
+Among all the gems left by that filming, one curious story it is that of a Mendoza wine that Smith chose for one of the scenes that surprised the owners of the winery.

 This is República del Malbec, from Riccitelli Wines, whose owners told chain 3 they had no idea their wine was going to be there.

 “I imagine that they liked the wine very much, they tried it in Sucre, a restaurant in Buenos Aires.
-They bought it and after two years it appeared in the movie.
-It was quite a surprise, people started calling us and told us ‘you saw, you saw'”, he recalled.
+He was bought and after two years he appeared in the movie.
+It was quite a surprise, people began to call us and say ‘you saw, you saw’, “she recalled.

 Veronica said that the day the film was released one of her friends went to the cinema to see it and called them telling them that the wine was there.
-He sent them a photo where the label was blurred and they finally realized what it was.
+She sent them a picture where the tag was blurry and they finally figured out what it was.

 /Home Embedded Code/